tskfj/DSP/README.md

 manufacture solar panels and carrier rockets

 how to use: run DSP.py
-input: products and its quantity
+input: products and their quantity
 output: raw materials required for the products